Man

 Women aren't asking for perfect men.
 They're asking for men willing to look at what we haven't yet looked at.

 We've done the father wound work.
 We've done shadow work.
-And she still feels the gap, between the men we're becoming and the residue that hasn't moved yet.
+And she still feels the gap, between the men we're becoming and the ancestral and patriarchal pieces that remain.
 That gap lives in a specific place: the history of how men have related to women across generations.
 The control.
 The fear of her power.
 The suspicion so deeply absorbed we thought it was just how we were wired.

 This container exists because the women in our lives deserve men who've gone here.